ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/14-Analysis_w_pytraj.md

 ### Interactive trajectory visualization with NGLView

+Data Visualization is one of the essential skills required to conduct a successful reserch involving molecular dynamics simulations.
+It allows you (or other people in the team) to better understand the nature of a process you are studying, and it gives you the ability to convey the proper message to a general audience in a publication.

-NGLViwe is a Jupyter/IPython widget to interactively view molecular structures and trajectories in Jupyter notebooks.
-It works in a browser and employs WebGL is to display molecules like proteins and DNA/RNA with a variety of representations.
+NGLViwe is a Jupyter widget for interactive viewing molecular structures and trajectories in notebooks.
+It runs in a browser and employs WebGL to display molecules like proteins and DNA/RNA with a variety of representations.
 It is also availabe as a standalone [Web application](http://nglviewer.org/ngl/).

 Open a new notebook.
 Import pytraj, nglview and make sure you are in the right directory